BerkeleyPSE/BerkeleyPSE.githib.io/README.md

 ### Package Dependencies

-This project depends on the following npm packages.
+This project was bootstrapped with [`create-react-app`](https://github.com/facebookincubator/create-react-app) and depends on the following npm packages.

 #### Client
 - [aphrodite](https://github.com/Khan/aphrodite)